sharmishtha20/Movie-Recommender-System/README.md

-# Movie-Recommender-System
-🎬 Movie Recommendation System built with Streamlit and machine learning.
-It uses movie genome tags and cosine similarity to suggest movies similar to your favorite ones.
-Just type in part of a title, and get top 5 personalized recommendations!
-Built using pandas, scikit-learn, and a clean interactive UI with Streamlit.
 # 🎬 Movie Recommendation System

 This is a content-based **Movie Recommendation System** built using **Python**, **Streamlit**, and **scikit-learn**.
 It allows users to enter a movie title and receive top 5 movie suggestions based on tag relevance and similarity.